YourAznGurl/2015-flight-delay-prediction/README.md

 ## Summary

 This project demonstrates a complete machine learning workflow for predicting flight delays using real-world aviation data.
 Despite class imbalance, the model achieves solid performance and provides meaningful insights into key delay factors.

+## Credits

+Created by Ena Tarumi (垂水 映那).

+This project is licensed under the Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0) License.

+You are free to:
+• Use this project for personal and educational purposes
+• Share it with others
+• Remix, adapt, and build upon it

+Under the following terms:
+• Attribution — You must give appropriate credit to the creator
+• NonCommercial — You may not use this project for commercial purposes

+No additional restrictions — You may not apply legal or technological measures that restrict others from doing anything the license permits.

+© 2026 Ena Tarumi.
+All rights reserved.